 Everyone who seeks to live a Godly life will be persecuted.
 Notice Paul did not say, everyone who goes by the social designation of “Christian” will be persecuted, but all who actually desire to live godly lives (as Christ lived).
 This is an important difference.
 Many who call themselves “Christians” are not actively following the teachings of Jesus.
 Jesus said when you love me you will obey and He would give the Holy Spirit to help us.
 But many do not love Him in a way that moves them to make the sacrifices of time needed to have a conversing relationship with Him.
 Nor do they renounce sin or challenge brothers and sisters to reject socially accepted cultural habits of wealth-building, violence, and adultery.
 These false teachers and their followers have accepted a cultural amalgamation that is admittedly called “Christianity” but grossly misuses biblical terminology to control instead of truly free people, while promoting a hypocritical version of compartmentalized morality that allows sin to multiply, and misinterprets the parables and other scripture to promote their own comfort, renown, and prosperity.
 When we begin holding ourselves accountable to the teachings of the gospel of the Kingdom, we will begin experiencing persecution (Matthew 5-7 is a good place to start with these commands of Jesus if you do not know what in the world I am talking about–and that’s ok!
 You should read it and let His words cut you to the heart so you can feel your need for Jesus and be changed by Him writing His law of love on your heart!).
 Anyone who steps into a radical fellowship with Jesus, who falls in love with Him, and who begins wholeheartedly following His teachings knows this.
 When you begin to listen to the Holy Spirit and learn to follow Jesus, you will find yourself having to choose between pleasing God and humans on an increasing basis.
 Choose God every time and do not hide your love for Him and you will, most assuredly, offend people…probably more than once.

-You would be surprised how many people get offended and defensive when you start talking about church gatherings in homes on Sundays.
-Gather any other day of the week and you are not bucking the system, but Sunday mornings have become our times for programmed Christian productions for our families and opting out of that for intimate fellowship with the church feels like an attack to established institutions.
+Regarding house churches, you would be surprised how many people get offended and defensive when you start talking about church gatherings in homes on Sundays.
+Gather any other day of the week and you are not bucking the system, but Sunday mornings have become our times for programmed Christian productions for our families and opting out of that for intimate fellowship with the church (as people) feels like an attack to established institutions.
 In fact, obeying God by hosting a house church may be the beginning of experiencing persecution on a new level for you as you share what God is calling you into with people who may misread your intentions as divisive, angry, and rebellious.
 So what will help the true followers of Jesus prepare ourselves for persecution?
 What should we expect?
 Here are five things that are simple, core values from scripture.

 Persecution may involve hiding, but never lying, never disowning Jesus, and never retaliating.
 When David was being chased by Saul, David had only ever served the king wholeheartedly.
 But Saul was jealous and wanted David out of the picture because God had chosen David as the new king of His people.
 Though David had the chance to slay the king, he never did, because he would not touch God’s anointed king.
 His only choice was to hide in caves and wait for God to save him and establish him.
 Furthermore, David resisted the temptation to kill Saul and take the throne.
 If you are being persecuted, your role is not to hate, injure, or kill (physically or metaphorically) your pursuer.
 Instead we are to respond with prayer, patience, contentment, and generosity in the middle of persecution and hardship, knowing that we are secure in God’s love.
 His love spills over into true love for our persecutors, even as we correct and reprove them, even as they hate us for it.
+Even in your pain, you must love this way.

 If someone slaps you on one cheek, turn to them the other also.
 If someone takes your coat, do not withhold your shirt from them.
 Luke 6:29